United

 They reject

-the traditional concept of the Trinity.
-They do not believe that the Godhead
+the traditional concept of the Godhead and do not believe that the Godhead

 is composed of three persons: Father, Son and Holy Spirit.
 They believe that

-plays three different roles: that of father, son, and husband -- either
+plays three different roles of father, son, and husband -- either

 John 5:7), but God exists in three separate and distinct personalities at the same time.